sindresorhus/sindresorhus.github.com/source/content/apps/lungo.md

 #### Can Lungo automatically activate on a set schedule?

 I don't plan to do this built-in, but you can use Shortery for this as explained above.
 Shortery has a “Time” trigger.

+#### Can Lungo automatically activate when I switch to a specific focus mode?

+I don't plan to do this built-in, but you can use Shortery for this as explained above.
+Shortery has a “Focus Mode” trigger.

 #### Can I use a custom duration? {#custom-duration}